lucatauer/bob/README.md

 # Bob
-Bob can answer some questions and solve some math problems for you
+Bob can answer some questions and solve some math problems for you.

+Implementation following soon